Lemminkäinen: Song of Kaukamoinen

 The island is full of women that Kaukamoinen abuses in many ways while spending the next six years on the island.
 He has to escape the island as well when an old woman chases him off and curses his boat to hit the rocks.
 Kaukamoinen's mother knows something is up when a dog starts barking and her handkerchief turns bloody, and she forges an iron rake to save her son from the water.
-He complains about having had to lie in water for a week, but she simply responds with: "Without your mother, you'd have lied there for one more".
+He complains about having had to lie in water for a week, but she simply responds with: "Without your mother, you'd have lain there for one more".

 Ahti Saarelainen

 In White and Olonets Karelia, there is a song dubbed the Rune of Ahti and Kyllikki (Ahdin ja Kyllikin runo).
 The protagonist of the story is a man named Ahti Saarelainen (/fi/, 'Islander').
 He, too, is sometimes mixed with Lemminkäinen.
 Sometimes Ahti, Kauko and Veitikka are three separate characters, but sometimes their names are treated like alternatives for the same person.
 Ahti lives on an island called Saari ('Island'), and is sometimes even called its king.